-- A spouse - An un-remarried widow(er) - An unmarried biological child, including an adopted child or a stepchild (if parent and sponsor are married), who either: - Has not passed his or her 21st birthday; - Is incapable of self-support because of a mental or physical incapacity that existed before that birthday and is, or was at the time of the Retired Soldier's death, dependent on the Retired Soldier for over one-half of his/her support; or - Has not passed his/her 23rd birthday, is enrolled in a full-time course of study in an institution of higher learning approved by the Secretary of the Army and is, or was at the time of the Retired Soldier's death, dependent upon the Retired Soldier for over one-half of their support.

-- A parent or parent-in-law who is, or was at the time of the Retired Soldier's death, dependent on the Retired Soldier for over one-half of their support and was residing in the Retired Soldier's household; - The un-remarried former spouse of a Retired Soldier who: - on the date of the final decree of divorce, had been married to the Retired Soldier for a period of at least 20 years during which period the Retired Soldier performed at least 20 years of service creditable in determining the Retired Soldier's eligibility for retired pay, and - $\circ$ $\,$ does not have medical coverage under an employer-sponsored health plan; - A person who: - is the un-remarried former spouse of a Retired Soldier who performed at least 20 years of service creditable in determining the Retired Soldier's eligibility for retired pay, and on the date of the final decree of divorce or dissolution before 1 April 1985, had been married to the Retired Soldier for a period of at least 20 years, at least 15 of which, but less than 20 of which, were during the period the Retired Soldier performed service creditable in determining the Retired Soldier's eligibility for retired pay, and - o does not have medical coverage under an employer-sponsored health plan; and - A person who would qualify as an eligible family member but for the fact that the date of the final decree of divorce or dissolution is on or after 1 April 1985, except that the term does not include the person after the end of the one-year period beginning on the date of the final decree.
+- An un-remarried widow(er) - An unmarried biological child, including an adopted child or a stepchild (if parent and sponsor are married), who either: - Has not passed their 21st birthday. - Is incapable of self-support because of a mental or physical incapacity that existed before that birthday and is, or was at the time of the Retired Soldier's death, dependent on the Retired Soldier for over one-half of their support; or - Has not passed their 23rd birthday, is enrolled in a full-time course of study in an institution of higher learning approved by the Secretary of the Army and is or was at the time of the Retired Soldier's death, dependent upon the Retired Soldier for over one-half of their support. - A parent or parent-in-law who is or was at the time of the Retired Soldier's death, dependent on the Retired Soldier for over one-half of their support and was residing in the Retired Soldier's household may be eligible for Space Available care at an MTF only. - The un-remarried former spouse of a Retired Soldier who: - on the date of the final decree of divorce, had been married to the Retired Soldier for a period of at least 20 years during which period the Retired Soldier performed at least 20 years of service creditable in determining the Retired Soldier's eligibility for retired pay, and - o does not have medical coverage under an employer-sponsored health plan. - A person who: - is the un-remarried former spouse of a Retired Soldier who performed at least 20 years of service creditable in determining the Retired Soldier's eligibility for retired pay, and on the date of the final decree of divorce or dissolution before April 1, 1985, had been married to the Retired Soldier for a period of at least 20 years, at least 15 of which, but less than 20 of which, were during the period the Retired Soldier performed service creditable in determining the Retired Soldier's eligibility for retired pay, and does not have medical coverage under an employer-sponsored health plan. - A person who would qualify as an eligible Family member under the sub-paragraph above, but for the fact that the date of the final decree of divorce or dissolution is on or after April 1, 1985, eligibility is for a one-year period beginning on the date of the final decree.

-7-2.
-TRICARE.
+7-2 TRICARE.

-IMPORTANT: Effective for all retirements taking place on or after 1 January 2018, Retired Soldiers, their eligible family members, and qualified survivors must take action and enroll in an available TRICARE plan in order to be covered for care and pharmaceuticals purchased in the civilian sector, otherwise they are eligible for MTF care and pharmacy only.
+IMPORTANT: Effective for all retirements taking place on or after Jan.
+1, 2018, Retired Soldiers, their eligible Family members, and qualified survivors must take action and enroll in an available TRICARE plan in order to be covered for care and pharmaceuticals purchased in the civilian sector, otherwise they are eligible for MTF care and pharmacy only.